lucylow/Deep-Learning-Mahjong---/README.md

 * DL Game Play
    * **AI will win through intelligence** rather than faster mechanicals speed.
-   * Computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.      * Specifically, humans average 300 actions per minute.
+   * Computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.
    * Knowledge based hierarchy foundation with **Goals, Strategies, Tactics, and Chains**.
    * Each objective inspects current game state and decides which lower level objective will be best to achieve it.